Flexibility and Stretching

 - Ask the patient to perform two or three repetitions of each stretch.

-- Patients should gradually lengthen the muscle to the point that feels as if they are stretching the muscle, but no pain is experienced.
+- Patients should gradually lengthen the muscle to the point that feels as if they are stretching or pulling the muscle, but no pain is experienced.

 - After this point is reached, the patient should be asked to “hold it there”.